-- The text part from the begin of a start tag to the end of the corresponding end tag is called an element. - The name in the start tag and the end tag is called the element type.
-In the example: "title".
+- The text part from the begin of a start tag to the end of the corresponding end tag is called an element. - The name in start tag and end tag (e.g., "title") is called the element name (or element type).